sarsko/AdventOfCode/5/readme.md

 ```
 We concatenate 0 (comma is concatenate) with 11 * (the range 1..844) (iota is the index generator)

-Note that we in this line bort assign to value and print out the ceiling.
+Note that we in this line both assign to value and print out the ceiling.

+Oh, and `/` is reduce.

 ```
 values(∪~∩)(⌊/values-1)↓⍳(⌈/values) ⍝ "find uniques of values and floor values..ceil values"